technomoron/vscode-ts-vue-defaults/README.md

 ## Recommended/Required VS Code Extensions

-Below is a list of recommended extensions for this project:
+Below is a list of recommended/required extensions for this project, which are also added to the extension list by the installer.
+These are not required to make the the setup run in a shell only environment.

 1. **ESLint** - [dbaeumer.vscode-eslint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)
    Publisher: Dirk Baeumer